 Most provinces and territories have implemented a framework to guide re-opening strategies catered to their individual circumstances.
 Since each province and territory is starting from a different baseline to implement the re-opening of their local economy, the phases and stages are not congruent across jurisdictions.
-The table below outlines the current status of restrictions on tourism related sectors as of July 21, 2020.
-Unless noted, business must operate with sufficient social distancing measures in place.
+The table below outlines the current status of restrictions on tourism related sectors as of July 29, 2020.
+Unless noted, persons must gather and business must operate with sufficient social distancing measures in place.